haandahl/income-experiences/DesignDocuments/ProjectPlan.md

 <li>X--Finish functionality to display charts for stats search.</li>
 <li>X-- Build functionality for a user to sign up with a short survey.</li>
 <li>X--Build functionality for a user to add, change, or delete their story.</li>
-<li>Build functionality for an admin to review content, change user status, or remove a user.</li>
+<li>X--Build functionality for an admin to review content, change user status, or remove a user.</li>

 <li>X--charts--Deploy to AWS at functionality milestone(s)</li>
 <li>X--Update time log</li>